j-delima/j-delima.github.io/_posts/2024-09-25-introduction.md

 ---

 <div class="message">
-Every action you take is a vote for the type of person you wish to become.
+Every action you take is a vote for the type of person you wish to become.<br>
 - James Clear
 </div>